vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/science-cant-explain-that.md

 - The most efficient way to make a logic gate for a computer is with a [NAND gate](https://en.wikipedia.org/wiki/NAND_gate), and the NAND gate is equivalent in logic to the [Sheffer stroke](https://en.wikipedia.org/wiki/Sheffer_stroke).
 Moreover, Sheffer strokes are [functionally complete](https://en.wikipedia.org/wiki/Functional_completeness), which means that they can be combined to form any other logic function, so NAND gates can also be combined to make any digital logic function.
 So the universe was designed to ensure that electrical engineers can make cheap hardware.
 That can't be a coincidence, people.

+- Keith Richards is still alive, circa 2019.
+He's 75 years young, and though I usually can't understand a word he says, that's not age related.
+If there's a scientist who can explain how this man is still alive, please send me a note when you post your study to arxiv.org.